 York Minster Engineering Football League – Division Two

 FT: Cliffe FC 2 – 1 Thorpe United

 A late trio of goals sees Cliffe FC beat local rivals Thorpe United by 2 goals to 1, the pick of the goals being Ian Beckram’s placed effort from 25-yards.

 Malcolm Bryce writes…

-Upon winning the match, Cliffe FC Manager, Keith Tiplady
+Upon winning the match, Cliffe FC Manager, Keith Tiplady said;

 “A great result in a must win derby.
 A really heavy (Bowling Green) pitch prevented the game from being a classic, I think I got our tactics spot-on and we could have won by more in the end.
 What a stunning goal from man-of-the-match Ian Beckram.
 I’m also very pleased with Cliffe FC players’ attitudes and behaviour in what was a physical encounter.”

 From the opening whistle both sides set out to play different style, visitors Thorpe playing in a combative and physical style and Cliffe FC staying true to their footballing style.
 With the heavy condition of the Bowling Green pitch Cliffe’s set-pieces and final ball were falling short of the mark through-out the first half.
 It was no surprise that Ian Beckram found himself on the end of multiple robust challenges as he became the biggest thorn in the Thorpe side.
 Thorpe did have the ball in the net but was ruled offside and the score remained goalless at the interval.